How to Reduce Machine Downtime and Maximize OEE

 Address Chronic Failures

-Unplanned downtime is generally divided into one-time failures (30 percent) and chronic failures (70 percent).
-The world-class operations do not tolerate minor leaks, loose fasteners, or wear components as usual.
-Determine the most common problems that occur and address them by organizing daily stand-ups and using basic root cause analysis, such as the 5 Whys.
+Unplanned downtime typically splits between one-time failures (30%) and chronic recurring failures (70%).
+World-class operations do not accept minor leaks, loose fasteners, or worn components as normal.
+Identify the most frequent failure patterns through daily stand-ups and root cause analysis techniques like the 5 Whys.

 Transition to Predictive Maintenance